 Business Rule # 8.
 A circuit's Component C annual rent allocation can be used for space expansion, provided that the annualized total cost of the circuit's expansion space actions does not exceed: a) the funds available in Component C for the current year, as well as b) the sum of the circuit's pro rata share of one half of one percent (.5%) of the total rent bill for the current year, plus the circuit's projected share for the next year.
-The circuit's pro rata share of one half of one percent is also known as its "roll-into-Component A-authority."
+The circuit's pro rata share of one half of one percent A-authority."